Brno

 15 March 1939German troops occupy the remaining territory of the Czech part of Czechoslovakia, i.e. the territory of Bohemia, Moravia and Silesia, which Germany and Poland have not occupied and annexed until then.
 The day after that, the newly occupied territories are established as ‘Protectorate of Bohemia and Moravia’.

-30 November 1939The Ministry of the Interior of the Protectorate of Bohemia and Moravia issues a decree according to which all ‘roaming Gypsies’ have to settle within two months.
+30 November 1939The Minister of the Interior of the Protectorate of Bohemia and Moravia (German occupied Czech Lands) orders that by 1 January 1940 all ‘itinerant Gypsies’ have to settle down in their home towns or wherever they are staying on that date.

 1942